 For example, the Bible says that you will go to heaven instead of hell when you die if you sincerely believe that Jesus died on the cross to pay the death penalty due for your sins (see John 3:16 meaning).
 If your faith is built on this chief cornerstone, it will endure through hardship, even death, because the rest of your eternity in heaven or hell hang in the balance.
 But many pulpits today tell people to believe in Jesus because He will make them more healthy and wealthy while on the earth, and to express their "faith" by giving money to their ministry.
 If your faith is built on this lie, it will collapse as soon as the promised health and wealth fail to materialize and the lie is exposed.

-Who are the "builders" (Acts 4:11), and why did they reject the chief cornerstone?
+Who are the "builders" (Acts 4:11), and why did they

 The religious leaders and teachers, who wanted themselves to be the chief cornerstone of what their hearers believe.